chgio/book-snake/readme.md

 Such errors should be handled in a "soft", more defensive manner: that is to say, without raising any flow-breaking errors, which would cause the program to stop running.
 Instead, I tried my best to handle them by simply catching the exceptions with one or more `try - except` statements, and encapsulating all this process in a `while` loop in order to repeatedly ask the user for appropriate input.

-Another kind of user-related "error" is introduced by the adoption of thresholds in the recommendations algorithm: as both the recommended book rating and the recommending user's similarity score can be set to a minimum, it is possible that the required number of recommendations exceeds such thresholds.
+Another kind of user-related "error" is introduced by the adoption of thresholds in the recommendations algorithm: as the recommended book's rating and the recommending user's similarity and index can be set to a minimum, it's possible that the required number of recommendations exceeds such thresholds.
 Despite these events leading to an unfulfillment of the user's request, they constitute neither a flow-breaking error nor an invalid user input; rather, they simply represent an overly ambitious request, which can't be fulfilled by the algorithm with its current data: as such, they're very "softly" treated by simply halting the algorithm's iteration, printing out a warning message, and resuming operation.

 Notable exceptions to this pattern are the functions which read from the input files, `read_books()` and `read_ratings(),` and the `dprod()` function, responsible for computing the dot product between two ratings vectors.